coffee2code/one-click-close-comments/readme.txt

 == Changelog ==

 = () =
+* New: Add support for using dashicons for the click character
 * New: Add CHANGELOG.md file and move all but most recent changelog entries into it
 * New: Add inline documentation for hook
 * Change: Initialize plugin on 'plugins_loaded' action instead of on load